lawrence-witt/with-event-interface/README.md

 ### Installation

 ```
-npm install with-event-listeners
+npm install with-event-interface
 ```

 ### Imports

 ```
-import { attachEventListeners, augmentEventListeners } from "with-event-listeners";
+import { attachEventInterface, augmentEventInterface } from "with-event-interface";
 ```

 This library exposes two core functions.
-To attach an event interface to a JavaScript object, use `attachEventListeners`; to augment a class constructor with event interface functionality, use `augmentEventListeners`.
+To attach an event interface to a JavaScript object, use `attachEventInterface`; to augment a class constructor with event interface functionality, use `augmentEventInterface`.

-## AttachEventListeners
+## AttachEventInterface

 ```
-function attachEventListeners(instance, listeners, namespace) {};
+function attachEventInterface(instance, listeners, circulars?, namespace?) {};
 ```

 ### Parameters